-With the increased industrial activities and vehicular pollution in the vicinity of major cities, the quality of the ambient air is affected.
+With the increased industrial activities and vehicular pollution in the vicinity of major cities, the quality of ambient air is affected.
 As per the Air (Prevention and Control of Pollution) Act, 1981, the entire State of Tamilnadu has been declared as air pollution control area.
 The Board is monitoring the ambient air quality in Chennai (3 stations), Coimbatore (3 stations), Thoothukudi (3 stations), Madurai (3 stations) and Salem (1 station) under the National Air Quality Monitoring Programme (NAMP).
 This monitoring programme is conducted with the financial assistance of Central Pollution Control Board.
-In addition to that, the Board has established 5 ambient air quality monitoring the ambient air quality in thickly populated residential, commercial zones of these Cities.
+In addition to that, the Board has established 5 ambient air quality monitoring stations in Chennai City and 5 in Thiruchirapalli.
+These stations are monitoring the ambient air quality in thickly populated residential, commercial zones of these Cities.
 Besides these, TNPCB is also monitoring the Air Quality level in major cities / towns in Tamilnadu during the festival seasons like Deepavali & Bhogi.
 To strengthen the Air Quality Monitoring the Board has procured 5 Carbon monoxide analyzer at a cost of Rs.25 lakhs to monitor Carbon monoxide level in the industrial and traffic prone areas.
 Further Board has also proposed to procure 5 Ozone monitor to measure the ground level ozone in industrial and commercial areas in Chennai, Coimbatore and Cuddalore.
+The Ministry of Environment & Forest, Government of India has revised the air quality standards since 18.9.2009.
+In order to meet the requirement of monitoring capabilities due to the revised standards, Board has proposed to upgrade all its 13 air Monitoring Laboratories by providing PM10 & PM{2.5} samples.